Why You Shouldn’t Cut Your Cuticles, According to a Celeb ManicuristSeptember 27, 2022

-Cuticles cutters are practically my best friend.
+Cuticle cutters are practically my best friend.
 I know it’s a bad beauty practice; I’ve been told by dermatologists and manicurists alike that cutting cuticles can do way more harm than good.
-Regardless of what I know to be true though, I’ll always have a soft spot for an aesthetically-pleasing manicure with my cuticles trimmed to perfection.
-In a last ditch effort to change my ways, I decided to weigh the pros and cons of cuticle cutting.
+Regardless of what I know to be true though, I’ll always have a soft spot for an aesthetically-pleasing manicure or DIY nail art with my cuticles trimmed to perfection.
+Clean nail beds are especially necessary when I opt for a minimalist manicure, too.
+So, in a last-ditch effort to change my ways, I decided to weigh the pros and cons of cuticle cutting.
 To help me, I tapped celebrity manicurist Deborah Lippmann.
 Our thoughts on cuticle cutting, ahead.

 While you may be tempted to cut your cuticles for aesthetic reasons, your cuticles exist for a very practical reason — to protect your nails.
 “Our cuticles prevent free radicals and bacteria from entering the body,” says Lippmann.
 “They’re meant to protect both the skin barrier and the nails themselves.”
 As a result, cutting your cuticles can lead to infection or irritation.
-While cutting your cuticles is a no-go according to Lippmann, there are still easy steps you can take to keep your nails looking clean and polished.
+In addition to not removing your cuticles, the Mayo Clinic recommends avoiding picking at your cuticles in order to prevent nail damage and infections.